chris7neves/AdultCensusPrediction/README.md

 python main.py --oversample_type [SMOTE, random, none] --sampling_strategy <float>
 ```

 Specifies the oversampling strategy for the training set.
-This is only used when --model_param is either exhaustive or random_search.

 The choices are: